mark4557/book-library-demo/README.md

         - /api
         - /client
 3. Make sure you have node.js 20.9.0+ installed.

+## Testing the API
+The api utilises Jest and SuperTest for unit testing.
+To run these test you can do the following.

+1. In your terminal, navigate to the `api` directory.
+2. Type `npm install` to install all dependencies.
+3. Type `npm test` to run the unit tests.

 ## Running the API
 1. In your terminal, navigate to the `api` directory.